Dinosaur Valley Race Guide

 Your bib (write medical concerns we should know about on the back as well as emergency contact numbers)

 Safety pins.
 Pin your bib wherever you want as long as it's on the front of you AND my volunteers can clearly read it at each aid station.
+Keep the number horizontal so it's easier to read and so the chip on the back of the bib will work with the timing equipment.
 If you fold your bib, do not bend the foam chip on the back of the bib.

 Your Parking Pass.
 Put it on your car windshield to get free access during the weekend at the State Park.